Mauricio3/contador/README.md

 # contador2

-Segunda versao do app contador
+second version of the counter app

 ## Getting Started